JinwoongKim/Massively-Parallel-Query-Processing-on-Heterogeneous-Architecture/README.md

-Setting variables for cuda then
+Setting system variables to run cuda then

-Simple make will be working
+Simply run 'make' and it will be working
 > make